Startup Funding Club Hero Min

 SFC Capital (formerly Startup Funding Club) is Europe's second most active seed investor.

-Originally set up as an angel syndicate in 2012, it’s best known for its SEIS fund and has invested in over 550 companies to date.
+Originally set up as an angel syndicate in 2012, SFC is best known for its SEIS fund and has invested in over 580 companies to date.
 The EIS fund focuses on what SFC considers to be its most promising seed companies as they transition from the “startup” to “growth” phase.

 This follow-on strategy could help mitigate some risks.
 Portfolio companies should have demonstrated commercial traction and SFC should know them well, having had a board seat for some time.
 However, these are still young companies and high-risk investments, there are no guarantees.

 EIS funds from previous years have now started to return cash to investors.
-Greendeck and Cognism (more detail below) are the two most notable examples – with exits or partial exits generating returns of 4.7x and 13.1x respectively.
-Cognism was also an investment in the Startup Funding Club SEIS Fund.
+Greendeck and Cognism (more detail below) are the two most notable examples – with exits or partial exits generating returns of 4.7x and 7.0x respectively.
 Past performance is not a guide to the future.

 • Target return of 3x over five to eight years – not guaranteed

-• Targets a portfolio of more than 10 companies – not guaranteed
+• Targets a portfolio of 5-10 companies – not guaranteed

 • Minimum investment £10,000